mattcone/markdown-guide/_tools/slack.md

     <tr>
       <td><a href="/basic-syntax#bold">Bold</a></td>
       <td class="table-danger">No</td>
-      <td>The Markdown syntax is not supported, but you can add bold styling with single asterisks, which is the standard Markdown syntax for italics.
+      <td>The Markdown syntax is not supported, but you can add bold styling with single asterisks, which is the standard Markdown syntax for italic.
 Very confusing!</td>
     </tr>
     <tr>
       <td><a href="/basic-syntax#italic">Italic</a></td>